NeilFabiao/CatApiApp_SimpleGUI_Final/READMEImprovements.md

         var json = JArray.Parse(content);
         // Attempt to access the "url" property from the first item in the JSON array.
         // If the "url" property exists and is not null, convert it to a string and return it.
-        // If "url" is missing or null, return an empty string instead return json[0]["url"]?.ToString() ?? string.Empty;
+        // If "url" is missing or null, return an empty string instead. return json[0]["url"]?.ToString() ?? string.Empty;
     }
     ```